cloudposse/atmos/examples/quick-start/README.md

 <br/>

-For the description of all Atmos CLI commands, refer to [Atmos CLI](https://atmos.tools/cli/configuration).
+For the description of the Atmos CLI configuration and all CLI commands, refer to [Atmos CLI](https://atmos.tools/cli/configuration).